 ANU Laptop Ensemble (LENS)

-LENS is running in Semester 2, 2019 as a course in computer music making and laptop performance.
+LENS is running in Semester 1, 2020 as a course in computer music making and laptop performance and (likely) as a School of Music Ensemble.
 It is open to students in music, art, computer science, and elsewhere around the ANU.
 Check out the info below and get in touch with with Charles Martin, Alec Hunter, or Ben Swift to join up!

 Do you want to make music with your computer?
 Do you want create new kinds of musical instruments?
 Do you want to be a part of a laptop band?
 This is the course for you!